otrv4/otrv4/otrv4.md

 --------------------------------------------------------------------------------
                                   (<----------------------   Pre-conversation: Creates
                                                              and sends a Prekey values: creates
-                                                             a User Profile, Prekey Profile and a set of prekey messages) Retrieves Bob's  ----------------->
+                                                             a Client Profile, Prekey Profile and a set of prekey messages) Retrieves Bob's  ----------------->
 Prekey Ensemble: asks for
-a User Profile, Prekey
+a Client Profile, Prekey
 Profile and a prekey message

 Establishes Conversation  -------------------------------->